Personal Safety Measures

 ▪ Workers who work outdoors

-▪ Rings, earrings, watches, wedding rings, bracelets, necklaces, body piercings, facial jewelry and other jewelry are always a hazard, and they are not to be worn at work.
+▪ Rings, earrings, watches, wedding rings, bracelets, necklaces, body piercing, facial jewelry and other jewelry are always a hazard, and they are not to be worn at work.

 ▪ Wearing jewelry at work could result in:

-▪ All jewelry can get caught in power tools or struck against objects, surface areas and moving parts of machinery
+▪ All jewelry can get caught in power tools or stuck against objects, surface areas and moving parts of machinery.

 ▪ Horseplay is not tolerated